Galen Rowell's Photography & Mountain Light Gallery

 Mountain Light Gallery

 According to the New York Times, Galen Rowell opened the original Mountain Light Gallery in Emeryville, California in 1983 to sell his fine art photography prints.
 In 2001, the gallery operations moved to Bishop, California, the Sierra Nevada region where Rowell was most passionate about photographing.
 The Mountain Light Gallery continued on for 15 years after Rowell's death until closing in 2017.
 I had the pleasure of visiting the Mountain Light Gallery in Bishop several times and spent more than an hour in there each time so I was disappointed to hear of the gallery closure.
-Running a gallery is not cheap however and unless you charge a lot for your prints it's nearly impossible to make a profit.
-The brick and mortar galleries that are successful pass on their high cost of doing business to you the art buyer which doesn't add any value to the consumer.
+Running a gallery is not cheap however so unless you sell a significant amount of artwork and/or charge large sums of money for your prints it's nearly impossible to make a profit.
+Brick and mortar galleries rely on a high-volume of recurring tourist foot traffic which is often seasonal in most locations.
 This is the primary reason why I largely focus my efforts on selling my fine art photography prints on my website galleries rather than in a physical gallery.